Welcome to my code tutorials page!

 Put the snippet above somewhere into the <body> of your page.
 The three <div>s named "tarot_image", "tarot_title" and "tarot_meaning" will have their content replaced with a picture, the card's name, and a different description depending on the orientation of the card, respectively.
 The <button> runs the function that generates the card.

-You can put these elements anywhere into the <body> and style them however you like (for example by adding a class), just so long as you don't change the ID name.
+You can put these elements anywhere into the <body> and style them however you like (for example by adding a class and editing its css), just so long as you don't change the ID name.
 If you put any content in the <div>s, it will be replaced on running the function, so you can put placeholder content in there if you want.

 The snippet above is the script that generates the card.
 Put it at the end of your <body>, right above the </body> tag.
 This sample code only has four cards in it and placeholder text; you'll have to add the remaining cards and their descriptions yourself.